 The concrete cases and topics can vary from year to year and will reflect current needs.
 Cases from the experience of course participants are welcome but should be made in advance to allow for a sound preparation of the analysis.

-- If you are interested in participating, please send the registration form or contact
+- If you are interested in participating, please contact

 Topics and Subjects of the course.
 Outline of the Curriculum.

 - The first introductory session to the course will be a shared session of all Spiez courses.
 Welcome address, lecture "Why we are here" (Introduction to some topics of medical and military medical ethical) and general introduction to the course, organizational arrangement, etc.

 - Further sessions are of the course are dedicated to lectures introducing to the several aspects of Military Medical Ethics.
 The lectures cover the following topics:

 - Ethical Principles of Health Care in Times of Armed Conflict and Other Emergencies

 - "Refresh Course" LOAC